Last updated: 15NOV2020 (see Changelog for details)

 Transferring files to and from your RG351P’s SD card is a little tricky, so I decided to write a dedicated guide to walk you through the process.
 Note that this guide is specific to Anbernic’s unofficial fork of EmuELEC, the firmware that ships with your RG351P.
-As new firmware options become available, I’ll be sure to update this guide so that you know all of your options.
+For information about the other RG351P firmware options, see 351ELEC and ArkOS.

 Table of Contents: EmuELEC SD card partitions Transfer game files via SD card Linux file transfer software Transfer files via WiFi Changelog

 The RG351P has only one storage source — a single SD card.
 This SD card contains your operating system as well as your game files, across a series of three partitions:

 PARTITION 1: “EmuELEC” — The firmware (operating system) that ships with the RG351P is an unofficially modified version of EmuELEC.
 The system files required to run this operating system are all stored on this “EmuELEC” partition.
 For the current working iteration of EmuELEC on this device (v3.7), the partition is 537MB, and the entirety of this partition is taken up by the system files.
 This partition is a FAT16 partition, which means that it can be read by Windows and Mac computers with no problem.
 Long story short: you don’t need to, or want to, mess with this partition.
 For more information on how to backup, restore, or upgrade your SD card, check out my firmware guide.